-Though Bauer's book is sure to generate bad buzz for bread, she says the title refers to white bread, crackers, pretzels, and other highly refined grains that have come to symbolize the struggle with weight control.
+Bauer is specifically referring to white bread, crackers, pretzels, and other highly refined grains that have come to symbolize the struggle with weight control.

 In one study, people on a lower-calorie diet that included whole grains, such as whole wheat bread, lost more belly fat than those who ate only refined grains, such as white bread and white rice.

-Nutrition experts prefer whole grains because they provide more vitamins, minerals, and fiber than refined.
-But overdoing whole wheat bread can add pounds, so account for it in your daily calorie allowance.
+Whole grains provide more vitamins, minerals, and fiber than refined.
+But overdoing whole wheat bread can add pounds, too.
+So account for it in your daily calorie budget.

 Bread and Type 2 Diabetes

-Eating any kind of carbohydrate raises blood sugar levels, triggering the release of insulin.
-Sugars and refined grains raise blood sugar quicker than complex carbohydrates, found in foods including vegetables and legumes.
+Eating any kind of carbohydrate raises blood sugar levels.
+But carbs aren't all the same.
+Sugars and refined grains raise blood sugar quicker than complex carbohydrates, found in foods including beans and other vegetables.

-"Complex carbohydrates are digested more slowly, and their ability to cause blood glucose level spikes is limited," says Hillary Wright, MEd, RD, director of nutrition counseling at the Domar Center for Mind/Body Health and author of The PCOS Diet Plan: A Natural Approach to Health for Women with Polycystic Ovary Syndrome.
+"Complex carbohydrates are digested more slowly, and their ability to cause blood glucose level spikes is limited," says Hillary Wright, RD, director of nutrition counseling at the Domar Center for Mind/Body Health.

-Scientific research suggests that cutting back on refined grains, such as white bread, and eating more whole grains in their place reduces insulin resistance and may help to prevent type 2 diabetes.
-"Whole-grain bread has more fiber than refined, and fiber helps slow the absorption of carbohydrates consumed at the same meal or snack," Wright tells WebMD.
+Cutting back on refined grains, such as white bread, and eating more whole grains in their place are good moves.
+"Whole-grain bread has more fiber than refined, and fiber helps slow the absorption of carbohydrates consumed at the same meal or snack," Wright says.